nomadcrypto/orbit-db-wallet/README.md

 # orbit-db-wallet
-This package contains a wallet for ipfs, orbitdb based on a bip39 seed phrase.
+This package contains a wallet for ipfs, orbitdb and any other site based on a bip39 seed phrase.
 It AES encrypts those keys based on a user supplied pass phrase and saves them in localstorage.
 In the future I may move from localstorage to IndexedDB for storage.

-## Example Usage
+## Example Usage for IPFS and OrbitDB
 You can view the code in examples/example.js
 ```javascript